lujiefsi/lujiefsi.github.io/_pages/about.md

 ## Recruiting 🎓

-I'm looking for motivated **PhD candidates** 🔍, **Master students** 📚, and **Research interns** 🌱 interested in the reliability and security of cloud systems or in applying program analysis, log analysis, and LLM-based agents to systems research.
+I'm looking for motivated **PhD candidates** 🔍, **Master students** 📚, and **Research interns** 🌱 interested in software and systems security, particularly the security and reliability of cloud systems, or in applying program analysis, log analysis, and LLM-based agents to systems research.

 If you are interested, please contact me directly: <img src="/images/contact.png" alt="Contact email address" width="240">